Trustroots/Trustroots-React-Native/README.md

 #### src/trustroots structure:

 - android: android specific UI components goes to this folder
-- domain: contains shema specs.
+- domain: contains schema definitions.
 - ios: iOS specific UI components goes to this folder.
 Currently app does not support iOS so there's not much here.
 - shared: all component thar should work both in android and iOS are located here.
 - api.cljs: REST api call helpers goes here.
 - db.cljs: This file contains helpers for persisting data, including caching mechanims.
 - fetch_helper.cljs contain wrapper for react native fetch function.
 This is used for REST calls.
-- handlers.clsj contains all re-frame handels.
+- handlers.clsj contains all re-frame handlers.
 Currently this file is rather long and it might be split to many files.
-- subs.cljs contains observable re-frame subscription.
+- subs.cljs contains observable re-frame subscriptions.

 ### App state (db)scheama

-Currently domain model reflects closely to what REST api's return.
+Currently domain model reflects closely to what REST APIs return.
 This need to be changed as the app should support off-line use and rest APIs may not return all data (they page data).

 #### Proposall for new schema

-- users: map of all users curent use have had a converstion, or that are his friends.
-Key: Id, value: user-data
+- users: map of all users current user has had a conversation, or that are his friends.
+  -  { <id>: <user-data> }
-- me: tells who of the user list is me.
-Id only
+- me: Current user id
 - last-sync-time: last change timestamp (this should come form server)
 - inbox: {
    *thread*: list of messages